 The chart covers a few species.
 Choose bait for other species by checking their behavior and habitat needs.
 The USFW site has information on most species.
 Anglers should learn about each species targeted.
 Knowledge about each species leads to better success.

-As previously mentioned, lure size has an effect on success.
+As previously mentioned, lure size affects success.
 I have thrown 3-inch jerkbaits and not caught a fish.
 Then I put on a 5-6 inch jerkbait and the fish hit the lure consistently.
 An angler needs to consider having several sizes of certain baits.

 Lure color is influenced by region, water conditions, depth, and a few other factors.
 It is best to have at least three colors.
 A bright, dark, and natural baitfish pattern for jerkbaits and crankbaits.
 Spinners look at black, chartreuse, and either blue or green.
 White is a good option for turbid water, churning water below dams.

 Soft plastics are inexpensive so buy 4-5 colors covering dark to light.
-In general, black, blue, green chartreuse and white color work in most regions.
-These colors come in variations, some colors better than others based on where you live.
+In general, black, blue, green chartreuse, and white colors work in most regions.
+These colors come in variations, lures may use two or three of the colors.
+Some colors are better than others based on where you live.

 Water clarity and depth affect lure color also.
 As a lure goes deeper some colors fade out to black or grey.
 In stained water, certain colors have limited visibility.
 Learning color selection will take time and experience.
 Try several colors in the conditions to see which is more effective.

-Keep a logbook on what color works in different water color and depths.
+Keep a logbook on what color works in different water clarities and depths.
 It will help you learn better color selection with lures.
 Pros keep logbooks of what is successful in each situation.

 Specific Lure Tips

 There are times certain lures are effective.
 This is seasonal and species-related.
 Lures have different qualities based on how they are presented.
 Some lures go fast and others are slow.
 They can be topwater, shallow, or deep diving.
-Knowing what lure to use when and where helps are a starting point.
+Knowing what lure to use in a situation leads to success.

-Soft plastics are an effective lure in rivers.
+Soft plastics are effective lures in rivers.
 In the early spring and during cold fronts use these baits.
 They work on pressured fish also.
 Instead of the Texas rig, use the Ned rig, or wacky rig.
-Plus tube jigs and jigs with grub tails are very good choices.
+Plus, tube jigs and jigs with grub tails are very good choices in rivers.

 Spinnerbaits are good for covering water fast.
 Use these in late spring, summer, and fall.
 A spinnerbait is productive for smallmouth, walleye, and pike.
 Consider having both Colorado and Willow leaf blades.
 Colorado spins farther from the shaft.
 Fish sees coming towards them.
 A willow leaf hugs close to the shaft.
 It offers a side view for fish to target.

-In addition, each produces a different vibration.
+Also, each produces a different vibration.
 Colorado is more of a thump while willow leaf blades are a humming vibration.
 Using a lure with both offers more vibration and visual attraction.
-Blades colors may have an effect also.
+Blades’ colors may affect the success rate also.
 Choose colors of the skirts and blades based on water clarity.

 Anglers need to choose a few sizes.
 The lighter baits are the choice for shallower water.
 The 1/4 and 3/8 ounce work well in shallow to moderate depths.
 Colorado blades have more lift also.
 These blades work well for shallower retrieves.